nextcloud/documentation/admin_manual/installation/installation_wizard.rst

   set them up for being available for php/ownCloud, see :doc:`../configuration/configuration_database`

-* Note that you will only be able to choose among the php database connectors which are actually installed on the system.
+* Note that you will only be able to choose among the PHP database connectors which are actually installed on the system.

 * It is not easily possible to migrate to another database system once you have